Justine Sauvage

 My Research

-As a PhD student, my research is still evolving, and I am currently at the intersection of formal methods and cryptographic verification.
-I have a strong interest in computer-aided verifications—studying and developing formal verification frameworks, improving existing tools, and applying them to real-world systems.
+I am currently at the intersection of formal methods and cryptographic verification.
+I have a strong interest in computer-aided verifications: studying and developing formal verification frameworks, improving existing tools, and applying them to real-world systems.
 While I am always eager to dive into proving new protocols, I also enjoy tackling theoretical questions about the nature of proofs: (How) Can we automate verification?
 What is the scope of a given verification framework?
 And how can we scale these methods to handle more complex systems, new arguments, etc. ?

 Publications